Education (EDUC)

 Prerequisites: Admission to the Teacher Education Program.

-EDUC 340 Pedagogical and Assessment Knowledge for Teachers: Early Childhood, Birth - 8 years3 Credits
+EDUC 340 Pedagogical and Assessment Knowledge for Teachers: Early Childhood, Birth - 8 years 3 Credits

 Exploration of age/grade level teaching strategies, motivation principles, informal and formal assessments, planning strategies, and classroom management techniques.
 Includes a minimum of 20 hours of field experience.